Develop Your Wellness Program From the Ground Up or Supplement It With Workshops, Monthly Challenges or Leadership Retreats

-In cultivating a work-life balance, employers are seeking greater results by placing an emphasis on preventive care and overall employee wellness.
+In cultivating a work-life balance, employers are seeking greater results by placing an emphasis on preventive care and overall employee wellness, workplace satisfaction, as well as life enrichment programs.
 It’s clear that investment in a wellness program delivers positive results.
 Hence, Holistic Corporate Wellness Programs are a demand in Corporate America today.

-We've been involved in the Wellness industry since 1992, when major changes and reforms took over the healthcare system.
+We've been involved in the Wellness industry since 1983.
 Starting out in the fitness industry, competing in body building and teaching packed classes for over 30 years, we transitioned to meet the needs of Corporate America incorporating our philosophy of impacting one person at a time, so that they may in turn impact hundreds.
-We are all bio-individual, yet come together as one, in mind, body and source when we work within the umbrella of corporate culture.
-Our high impact, interactive workshops are custom-tailored to your corporate culture to support:
+We are all bio-individual, yet come together as one, in mind, body and source when we work within the corporate umbrella.
+We specialize in creating custom-tailored, interactive keynotes to engage and impact large conferences to small workshops to meet the needs and criteria of your corporate culture to support:

 “Stress Management Made Simple”